 The best perk of the Delta Reserve card is the free annual Companion Certificate you’ll receive when you renew your card.
 With this certificate you can take a friend or family member with you for free on a domestic round-trip flight in either economy or first class.
 Depending on what ticket you purchase, this benefit alone could pay for the card’s annual fee.

-The Platinum card doesn’t come with anything quite as nice as that, but you do get up to a $100 fee credit towards TSA PreCheck or Global Entry.
+The Platinum card doesn’t come with anything quite as nice as that, but you do get a valuable fee credit towards TSA PreCheck or Global Entry.
 With either of those programs, you’ll zip through airport security lines.

-The card also comes with a $200 statement credit towards incidental airline fees.
+The card also comes with a valuable statement credit towards incidental airline fees.
 That’s handy for covering checked bags and change fees, and helps makes up for the airline-specific benefits you’ll be missing out on without having the co-branded card.
-For example, the Delta card includes a free checked bag, priority boarding and 20 percent discount on in-flight purchases.
+For example, the Delta card includes a free checked bag, priority boarding and a decent discount on in-flight purchases.

 If you fly often, you know that airport lounges can make waiting for your flight much less painful, particularly on long layovers.
 With the Delta card you’ll get free admission to Sky Club lounges and discounted access for two guests.
 Note that you have to be flying with Delta to take advantage of this perk.